MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 To download the repo (as a `.zip` file):

-1. Open the [WebView2Samples repo](https://github.com/MicrosoftEdge/WebView2Samples) in a new window or tab.
+1. Open the [WebView2Samples repo](https://github.com/MicrosoftEdge/WebView2Samples) (or the [WebView2Browser repo](https://github.com/MicrosoftEdge/WebView2Browser)) in a new window or tab.

 1. Click the green **Code** button in the upper right of the GitHub repo, and then click **Download ZIP**.